brekk/handrail/README.md

 const warnWouldBeDebtors = (user) => `Expected ${user.name} to have at least 5 dollars!`

-const cashAndAgeSafeBartender = pipe( rail(usersShouldBe21, warnYoungsters),
+const cashAndAgeSafeBartender = pipe(
-  multiRail(usersShouldHaveCashToCoverABeer, warnWouldBeDebtors),
-  map(unscrupulousBartender),
-  logOrWarn
+  // add safety for age!
+  rail(usersShouldBe21, warnYoungsters),
+  // add safety for cash!
+  // multiRail is identical to rail, but should only be used when rail is already being used multiRail(usersShouldHaveCashToCoverABeer, warnWouldBeDebtors),
+  // alter the Either value, so wrap our original function in `` map(unscrupulousBartender),
+  // convert our Either value to a string and print it logOrWarn
 )